Mugen-Builders/cartesi-co-processor-tutorial/building.md

 cartesi-coprocessor register --email <w3 storage account email> --network <devnet, mainnet or testnet>
 ```

-This command not only builds the image or you Cartesi Machine, containing the application logic, but also uploads it to the Web3Storage and registers it to the solver, so it can invoke your application logic whenever a smart contract makes a call to it.
+This command not only builds the image of your Cartesi Machine, containing the application logic, but also uploads it to the Web3Storage and registers it to the solver, so it can invoke your application logic whenever a smart contract makes a call to it.

 Check Status: